Explanations and instructions of all things Writing.Com.

 Locking a Thread: If there is a need to stop or prevent replies to a particular message or thread, the forum owner or anyone with edit access can lock the thread.
 The lock emoticon is displayed at the left of each message poster in the thread, and no one can reply to any message in the thread.
 In Threaded View, the list of threads does not indicate whether the thread is locked; the information is shown in the view of the thread itself.
 A locked thread can be unlocked as needed.

 Pinning a Message: A pinned message remains at the top of the forum listing and is marked with a at the left of the message title.
 The forum owner or anyone with edit access can pin a message.
+For members with Group Edit to Pin or Unpin their own post, they must be in Threaded View.
 Up to three messages/threads at a time can be pinned.
 Pinned messages/threads can be unpinned as needed.

 A pinned message must be the first message in a thread.
 Replies cannot be pinned.